 EMOTIONS represents the core and most basic of emotions.
 For a long time it was believed that there were six basic emotions in the human experience, but recent studies have found that there are actually only four basic emotions: Joy, Sorrow, Anger and Fear.
 I find it very interesting that there is only one positive and three negatives.
 That sounds grim, but I actually think it makes “Joy” so much more precious and beautiful, doesn’t it?
 (On a side note: I was very pleased that the song “Fear” will fittingly be the 13th song in the series.)

-INTELLIGENCE represents the origins of our early thoughts and feelings: Head, Heart and Body.
-This little cluster of songs also echoes some of the Enneagram studies and theories about our “experiences” of “childhood wounds” – important to note that these wounds don’t neccessarily refer to physical experiences, or even actual events that occur, but experiences felt or perceived by each of us.
-Childhood wounds are either to the Heart (experienced through feelings), Head (experienced in the intellect) or Body (experienced intuitively).
+INTELLIGENCE Body, Heart and Mind.
+These songs represent the coming together of the physical, emotional and intellectual parts of us - the origin and formation of human intelligence.
+They are the three Enneagram "Intelligence Centers.”
+Some Enneagram theories state that in early years of life, we experience “childhood wounds” which shape us and effect how we perceive the world around us – important to note that these wounds don’t neccessarily refer to physical experiences, or even actual events that occur, but they are experiences felt or perceived by each of us.
+Childhood wounds are either to the Body (experienced intuitively, instinctually), Heart (experienced through feelings), or Mind (experienced in the intellect).
 If you’re unfamiliar with Enneagram, all of this probably sounds very strange... which brings me to the final theme of Atlas: Year Two…

 ENNEAGRAM is (in the words of wikipedia) “a model of human personality which is principally understood and taught as a typology of nine interconnected personality types.”
 If you’re unfamiliar with what this is, read up on it.
 I have found it to be an extremely beautiful and helpful understanding of the complex personalities of people.
 Not only in understanding others, but in understanding myself in much greater depth.
 In this collection of songs I will write a song for or from the perspective of each of the 9 distinct personality types.
 Side note: I’m a 9, “The Peacemaker.”
 (In other words, “The Runner-away-er of Conflict…)